Talon876/RSIRCBot/README.md

-    !wts <item name> - Returns a list of people buying the specified item !wtb <item name> - Returns a list of people selling the specified item !calc <expression> - Evaluates simple math expressions
+    !wts <item name> - Returns a list of people buying the specified item !wtb <item name> - Returns a list of people selling the specified item !calc <expression> - Evaluates simple math expressions !alch <item name> - Retrieves the high alch value of an item.

 Calling a command using ! or . as a prefix will cause the bot to reply only to you.
 To get the bot to reply to the whole channel, call a command with @ as the prefix.